Mejituu/spotmicroai-basic-instructions/1. Prepare your RaspberryPi/README.md

 Your terminal windows will logout you during the reboot time.

-Reconnect to the SpotMicroAI, **remember your password is now "spotmicro"**
+Reconnect to the SpotMicroAI, **remember your password is now "spotmicroai"**

 # SpotMicroAI